1. Introduction

 --log-level=[debug|info|error] Verbosity level for stdout and log file (default: info)

---log-database-level=[debug|info|error] Verbosity level for database storing (default: info)
+--log-database-level=[debug|info|error|none] Verbosity level for database storing (default: info)

 --log-file= File name to store logs